 What do we want to show?

 First, the distribution of the triggering of wars is not completely random.
-If we have successive periods of about 8 and a half years, corresponding to the “War Cycle”, we typically want to show that 70-80% of wars are triggered in a “period of amplification” of 4 years and that the 30 to 20% are in the reverse period, ie a “mitigation period” of just over 4 years.
+If we have successive periods of about 8 and a half years, corresponding to the “War Cycle”, we typically want to show that 70-80% of wars are triggered in a “period of amplification” of 4 years and that the 30 to 20% are in the reverse period, ie a “period of attenuation” of just over 4 years.

 We do not pretend to prove that all wars follow this phenomenon but simply that it is a phenomenon that has influence, statistically demonstrable.

 The starting point of this demonstration attempt is based on the work of Gaston Bouthoul who, in his “treaty on polemology”, considered the periodicity of wars to be credible and thought that it was necessary to rely on the event of the outbreak of wars in order to attempt to demonstrate the periodicity of wars.

 In addition, one must find a visual presentation capable of showing the credibility of a “War Cycle” and also capable of showing predictions for the next phases of amplification or attenuation.